Email FacebookTwitterMenu burgerClose thin

 There are a few stipulations that apply if you’re interested in using the Rule of 55 to tap into your workplace plan early.

-• You have to leave your job in or after the year you turn 55, whether you retire, quit or are fired.
+• You must separate from your job in or after the year you turn 55, whether through retirement, resignation or termination.

 • You can’t roll the money in your plan over to an IRA before making withdrawals.